 But if you want an unfinished option, be prepared to handle the finishing project with fumes and dust.

 The texture of the wood is another great pointer to keep in mind.
-You can opt for shiny and glossy option to create a contemporary feel, or you can choose to add a timeworn character to your space with rustic woods.
+You can opt for a shiny and glossy option to create a contemporary feel, or you can choose to add a timeworn character to your space with rustic woods.

 Prepare for your installation